Unique to Older Adults

 Skin Problems and Pressure Ulcers

 Malnutrition in older adults can lead to poor skin health.
 For example, there is a layer of fat under the skin that normally acts as a cushion against pressures from outside.
 When this cushion of fat disappears, an older person has a much higher risk of developing pressure sores or pressure ulcers.
-(This is especially the case for older adults who spend much of their time in a chair or bed.)
-These areas of skin breakdown and often resist healing.
+This is especially the case for older adults who spend much of their time in a chair or bed.
+These areas of skin breakdown often heal poorly.

 The poor skin health in malnutrition is partly a result of protein deficiency.
 This leads to a lack of materials in the body to repair unhealthy tissue.
 It can also be a response to lack of certain micronutrients such as vitamins B2 or vitamin C.

 For some people, malnutrition may bring on diabetes (though how that happens is still not understood).
 Diabetes caused by malnutrition is found most often in the developing world, and most often affects people who were malnourished at a young age.
 However, it may also affect older adults who are suffering from malnutrition.
 This type of diabetes is most likely to require insulin to treat it, rather than using dietary control alone.